ul-mds/gecko/docs/data-mutation.md

 ```

 You can use this file the same way you can with many other generation and mutation functions in Gecko.
+Specifying the `inline` flag ensures that replacements are performed within words.

 ```python
 import numpy as np